adolfosbh/hugo-sources/personalSite/content/work/cv.md

 **Studies**

+* Master's degree in Information Systems and Technologies for Public Administration, Menéndez Pelayo International University, 2019.
 * Big Data and Data Analytics Expert at University of La Laguna, 2018.
 * Public Innovation Management at University of La Laguna, 2018.
 * Engineering Doctorate graduate, at University of York, 2013-2017.